PremnishaBalakumar/customer-analysis/README.md

 - Obtain raw data: Dunnhumby — The Complete Journey (Kaggle)
 - Place raw CSVs in `data/raw/` (filenames: transaction_data.csv, hh_demographic.csv, product.csv, coupon.csv, etc.)

+#### Data use and ethics
+Data were obtained from Kaggle (Dunnhumby — The Complete Journey).
+We do not redistribute raw files.
+Household IDs are anonymized; no PII is present.
+Use of the data follows Kaggle's terms of service and any downstream redistribution is restricted.

 ### Run pipeline
 `python3 -m src.customer_workflow`